radixdlt/official-examples/README.md

 # official-examples
-Examples for any part of the stack which are officially maintained
+Examples for any part of the stack which are officially maintained.

+All code in this repository is licensed under the modified MIT license described in [LICENSE](LICENSE).